groupoasys/Comparison_non_linear_solvers/README.md

 To do this, some non linear optimization problems of different nature are modeled using [Pyomo](http://www.pyomo.org/) and run with different solvers.
 The results are saved and analyzed below to get conclusions.

-It is important to note that the conclusions drawn here cannot be extended to all the existing optimization problems.
-This repo just serves as a guide for your decisions, but it is not a universal truth.
+It is important to note that the conclusions drawn here cannot be extended to all the existing optimization problems 🌍🌎🌏 This repo just serves as a guide for your decisions ➡↙↖⬅ but it is not a universal truth.
 Please take this into account when deciding which solver is more suitable in your case.

-## How is comparison testing performed?
+## How is comparison testing performed? ✏📝📏

 In this section, we explain the strategy applied to compare the different solvers.
 Let us consider the following list of non linear solvers used in our examples to compare their performance: